Screening for Asymptomatic Obstructive Coronary Artery Disease Among High-Risk Diabetic Patients Using CT Angiography, Following Core 64 - FACTOR-64

 Presented by Dr. Joseph B. Muhlestein at the American Heart Association Scientific Sessions, Chicago, IL, November 17, 2014.

-Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Insulin, Life Style, Cholesterol, LDL, Risk Reduction Behavior, Creatinine, Constriction, Pathologic, Heart Rate, Calcium, Percutaneous Coronary Intervention, Hemoglobin A, Glycosylated, Coronary Angiography, Tomography, Hypersensitivity, Heart Failure, Hypoglycemic Agents, Confidence Intervals, Hospitalization, Diabetes Mellitus, Exercise Test, AHA Annual Scientific Sessions
+Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Insulin, Life Style, Cholesterol, LDL, Risk Reduction Behavior, Creatinine, Constriction, Pathologic, Heart Rate, Calcium, Percutaneous Coronary Intervention, Glycated Hemoglobin A, Coronary Angiography, Tomography, Hypersensitivity, Heart Failure, Hypoglycemic Agents, Confidence Intervals, Hospitalization, Diabetes Mellitus, Exercise Test, AHA Annual Scientific Sessions

 < Back to Listings